 Recoverable amount is the higher of value in use and fair value less costs to sell.
 If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss recognised immediately in the statement of profit or loss and other comprehensive income.
-If the recoverable amount of a previously impaired asset is estimated to be greater than its carrying amount, a reversal of an impairment loss is recognised immediately in the statement of the impairment previously recorded against that asset.
+If the recoverable amount of a previously impaired asset is estimated to be greater than its carrying amount, a reversal of an impairment loss is recognised immediately in the statement of profit or loss to the extent of the impairment previously recorded against that asset.